How to apply

 Northern Territory

-The Northern Territory (NT) features two primary training sites located in the Top End and Central Australia: Darwin (Royal Darwin and Palmerston Hospitals) and Alice Springs (The Alice Springs Hospital).
-Both sites provide exceptional opportunities to gain experience in Aboriginal and Transcultural Psychiatry, Remote and Rural Psychiatry, and the chance to work in remote communities across the NT.
+The Northern Territory (NT) offers accredited psychiatry training across two sites: Darwin (Royal Darwin and Palmerston Hospitals) and Alice Springs (Alice Springs Hospital).
+Training provides exposure to Aboriginal and Transcultural Psychiatry, Remote and Rural Psychiatry, and work in remote communities.

 Training rotations include diverse experiences such as Acute Adult Inpatient, Adult Community Mental Health, Consultation Liaison Psychiatry, Remote Outreach, Child and Youth Community, Child and Youth Inpatient experience, Addiction Psychiatry, Forensic Psychiatry, Emergency Psychiatry including Crisis Assessment Mental Health Teams, Perinatal Psychiatry, and GP Liaison Psychiatry.

-The NT offers training opportunities that support all stages of training (Stage 1, Stage 2, and Stage 3) as well as Advanced Certificates in various sub-specialties, including Forensics, Child and Adolescent Psychiatry, Addiction Psychiatry, and Adult Psychiatry.
+The NT supports all stages of training (Stage 1–3) and Advanced Certificates in Adult, Child and Adolescent, Addiction, and Forensic Psychiatry.

 Queensland

-For more information on applications to join the Qld Training Program please contact PGT.PAH@health.qld.gov.au
+- For more information about joining the QLD Training Program please contact PGT.PAH@health.qld.gov.au

 South Australia